govhackaustralia/hackerspace3/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

+Note:
+Text between <!-- and --​> marks will be invisible in the report.
 -->

 **Describe the solution you'd like**